bootlin/snagboot/docs/fw_binaries.md

 **AM62Ax:** Please refer to
 [this documentation](https://software-dl.ti.com/processor-sdk-linux/esd/AM62AX/latest/exports/docs/linux/Foundational_Components/U-Boot/UG-General-Info.html#build-u-boot)
 for building the required images.
 The instructions for building the binaries are board-specific.
-When building the images make sure to use the USB DFU defconfig for Snagrecover and SD Boot defconfig for Snagflash.
+When building the images please make sure to use the USB DFU defconfig for Snagrecover and SD Boot defconfig for Snagflash.